History of Christianity and homosexuality: The Middle Ages

 Adelphopoiesis continued to be practiced throughout the Middle Ages, especially in the Greek-speaking Christian world.
 According to several biographies dated to within a century of his life, Basil I may have been a participant in such a same-sex union prior to his rise to power, but the evidence is disputed.
 The exact nature of such same-sex unions has been debated by scholars, as although they share parallels to the contemporary Christian understanding of heterosexual marriage, homosexuality was not considered socially acceptable.
 Despite this, they continued to be performed throughout the Middle Ages, often in churches.

 John Boswell, in his essay The Church and the Homosexual, attributes Christianity's denunciations of "homosexuality" to an alleged rising intolerance in Europe throughout the 12th century, which he claims was also reflected in other ways.
 His premise is that when sodomy was not being explicitly and "officially" denounced, it was therefore being "tolerated".
 Historian R. W. Southern disagreed with Boswell's claims and wrote in 1990 that "the only relevant generalization which emerges from the penitential codes down to the eleventh century is that sodomy was treated on about the same level as copulation with animals."
 Southern further notes that "Boswell thinks that the omission of sodomy from the stringent new code of clerical celibacy issued by the Roman Council of 1059 implies a degree of tolerance.
 Countering this is the argument that the Council of 1059 had more urgent business on hand; and in any case, sodomy had been condemned by Leo IX at Rheims in 1049."
-Similarly, Pierre Payer asserted in 1984 that Boswell's thesis (as outlined in his Christianity, Homosexuality and Social Tolerance) ignores an alleged wealth of condemnations found in the penitential literature prior to the 12th century.
+Similarly, Pierre Payer asserted in 1984 that Boswell's thesis (as outlined in his Christianity, Social Tolerance, and Homosexuality) ignores an alleged wealth of condemnations found in the penitential literature prior to the 12th century.
 More recently, historian Allan Tulchin wrote in 2007 in the Journal of Modern History that, "It is impossible to prove either way and probably also somewhat irrelevant to understanding their way of thinking.
 They loved each other, and the community accepted that."